-7 Awesome Email Alternatives for 2017
+7 Awesome Email Alternatives

 If one of your New Year's resolutions was to use less email, this is your lucky day!
 We will present you seven awesome tools that you can use instead of an email.
 These tools will help you lower the stress of constant interruptions, decrease the pressure to your inbox, and enable you to see that "Inbox (0)" message finally!

 We will not explain to you why you need an email alternative because you already know how email conversations can be endless and tiresome (especially if there are more than two persons involved).
 Also, we will not suggest you any email alternatives that will give you a false sense of productivity, as replying to an inbox full of messages can be.